jmaniscool/common_code/README.md

 # common_code
  Common code for the Dahmen group.
+Please see the individual files for detailed explanations.